-Most repairs in private rented properties are the landlords’ responsibility, although the tenant will also have some repairing obligations.
-This section looks at how to get repairs done in private rented homes, and what action to take if you can't get repair work done.
+Most repairs in private rented properties are the landlords' responsibility, although tenants also have some repairing obligations.
+This section looks at how to get repairs done in private rented homes and what action to take if you can't get repair work done.

 Normal wear and tear is to be expected during your tenancy, but if you accidentally damage something in your rented home, you will have to pay for repairs.